stassa/vanilla/lib/poker/README.md

 That is not perfect, but not that bad given the difficulty of the task.
 Note in particular that Poker is not a classifier, but learns arbitrary programs.
-Poker is the only system its author (me!) knows that can do that.
+Poker is the only system its author (me!) knows that can learn programs in a self-superised manner.
 Modern Large Language Models (LLMs) can of course generate precise parity definitions on demand, even zero-shot, but for an LLM to be able to generate any program it must be trained on examples of similar programs.
 Poker is an inductive program synthesis system that never sees examples of the _programs_ it has to learn during training; only examples of their inputs and outputs.